bwsw/t-streams/docs/source/Ts-Introduction.rst

 T-streams gives the following guarantees:

 - Consumers/Subscribers process transactions in a strict order according to transaction open time.
-The first opened transaction blocks the processing of following transactions until it is checkpointed.
+The first opened transaction blocks the processing of following transactions until it is checkpointed, canceled or expired.
 - Consumers/Subscribers read data elements in a transaction in the order Producers have recorded them.
-- All events are written to a stream exactly-once.
-The checkpoint operation ensures duplicate check rejecting duplicate transactions and records.
+- Checkpoint and Cancel operations place transactions and their data into a stream exactly-once.

 The current status of T-streams is Technical release 2.5.0.
 We assume issues may occur, and if you face any bugs you are warmly welcome to contact the team and contribute to the project.

 Performance Tips
 ------------------

-The stream processing velocity depends on a number of transactions in a partition and a number of data elements within a transaction.

-Since a transaction is not equal to a data element and it can include a lot of data elements, then when data elements can be batched it can give 1M of data elements per second only with 1000 of transactions of 1000 data elements each.
-So, to achieve *higher throughput* we suggest trying to minimize transaction amount and maximize the transaction payload.

-The *checkpoint operation* allows fixing a lot of transactions as a single operation.
-Frequent checkpointing leads to a slowdown in performance, so it is preferable to call the checkpoint method as required, using Producer or Checkpoint Group (but not Transaction object) methods.
+T-streams processing performance is restricted by the next key parameters:

+- the rate, new transactions are written into database;
+- the size of payload data reside in transactions.

+To handle high volume streams a developer should:

+1) combine as many data elements into a single transaction as possible to satisfy desired processing lag and client-side recovery capabilities,
+2) do checkpoints as rare as possible choosing group checkpoint operations (Producer object, Checkpoint Group object) rather than individual transaction checkpoint operation.

 T-streams single stream is not scalable.
 One stream is handled on one server.
 In this case, the processing is limited by the server performance.
-If the processing flow you develop allows scalability, you can handle each stream on a separate server observing all the guarantees mentioned above. *Scalability* allows processing high throughputs of data with very low latency.
+If the processing flow you develop allows scalability, you can handle each stream on a separate server observing all the guarantees mentioned above.
+Scalability allows processing high throughputs of data with very low latency.